ludovico85/R-script-for-QGIS/README.md

 <a href="http://it.tinypic.com?ref=jrp6zc" target="_blank"><img src="http://i67.tinypic.com/jrp6zc.jpg" border="0" alt="Image and video hosting by TinyPic"></a>

-Copy and paste the script (.rsx) in the Rscript folder
+Copy and paste the script (.rsx) and the help file (sx.help) in the Rscript folder

 C:\Users\.qgis2\processing\rscripts